Skip to main content

 • High Fasting Blood Sugar ∞ This indicates insulin resistance.
 A fasting glucose level of 100 mg/dL or higher meets the diagnostic criterion.

-The integration of with established medical treatments for these conditions offers a way to address both the symptoms and the underlying signaling failures.
+The integration of peptide protocols with established medical treatments for these conditions offers a way to address both the symptoms and the underlying signaling failures.
 Traditional therapies are adept at managing the consequences of metabolic syndrome, such as lowering blood pressure or controlling blood sugar.
 Peptide therapies, conversely, are designed to restore the clarity and potency of the body’s own biochemical language, targeting the root causes of cellular miscommunication.

 Intermediate